ManticoreGamesInc/platform-documentation/src/references/audio.md

 #### Start Delay Max

-Sets th maximum amount of delay that will be used when playing the audio.
+Sets the maximum amount of delay that will be used when playing the audio.

 ## Audio Networking